milonmaze/privacy-terms-observatory/merchantservices.chase.com/online-privacy-policy.md

 Our online services linking to this notice are intended for a U.S. and Canadian audience.
 If you visit or use one of these online services, your information may be transferred or processed in the United States.
 For non-U.S. and non-Canadian online services, please review the privacy policy applicable to that service to understand how your information will be treated and safeguarded.
 With the exception of the Chase First Banking℠ program, our online services are not intended for children under 13.
 We do not knowingly collect personal information from children under 13 without parental consent.
 For details about our handling of children’s personal information in connection with Chase First Banking, please review our Children’s Privacy Policy.
-If you have a financial product or service with us, we will use and share any information that we collect from or about you in accordance with our U.S. Consumer Privacy Notice, which offers you certain choices with respect to the use and sharing of your personal information.
+If you are a U.S. consumer and have a financial product or service with us, we will use and share any information that we collect from or about you in accordance with our U.S. Consumer Privacy Notice, which offers you certain choices with respect to the use and sharing of your personal information.
 If you are a California resident, you may have rights under the California Consumer Privacy Act.
 Learn more about your CCPA rights about your CCPA rights
 Businesses in Canada can find additional information in the J.P.
 Morgan Canada Privacy Notice